LorMeBioAI/MBPD/README.md

 ## Example Dataset

-Here, we provide a demo dataset profiling results of 20 samples.
+Here, we provide a 16S rDNA V4 region data of 20 samples.
 You can download the data in the link below, then unzip them.
 Link：https://pan.baidu.com/s/1ceS9FzdNqvM-W7WORNAmtg code：436d